 It has a high risk of contamination with other interfering components

 Due to these disadvantages, your cells can respond differently when compared to the exact same cells other groups are culturing.
-Differences can even occur in your own experiments due to serum batch variability, leaving you with non-reproducible results.
+Differences can even occur in your own experiments due to serum batch variability, leaving you, as said, with non-reproducible results.